-INCOME AND EXPENDITURES: Insist that all monies are turned in to you and that all money is paid out by you.
+INCOME AND EXPENDITURES: Insist that all monies are turned into you and that all money is paid out by you.
 Do not allow a committee chairman to pay bills from cash collected.
-Have him turn in the total receipts and you pay the bills.
+Have them turn in the total receipts and you pay the bills.
 This is the only way you can have an accurate record.

 BANKING OF THE MONEY: Do not allow money to lie around at home or carry it in your pocket.
-Bank as often as you can.
-If necessary, bank by mail.
+Bank as often as you can, take advantage of all available banking avenues.
 Most banks have a night depository for large amounts of cash and arrangements can be made for its use on special occasions.
 Bank all cash and checks on hand on the last day of the month so that your books will balance with the bank statements.